GENI-NSF/geni-tools/README-omni.txt

 ==== sliverstatus ====
 GENI AM API !SliverStatus function

- * Format: omni.py [-a AM_URL_or_nickname] sliverstatus <slice-name>`
+Format: omni.py [-a AM_URL_or_nickname] sliverstatus <slice-name>`

- * Examples:
+Sample Usage:
-  * Run `sliverstatus` on all slivers in slice, myslice, at all aggregates
-   * `omni.py sliverstatus myslice`
+ * Run `sliverstatus` on all slivers in slice, myslice, at all aggregates `omni.py sliverstatus myslice`
-  * Run `sliverstatus` on slivers in slice, myslice, at one aggregate
-   * `omni.py -a http://localhost:12348 sliverstatus myslice`
+ * Run `sliverstatus` on slivers in slice, myslice, at one aggregate `omni.py -a http://localhost:12348 sliverstatus myslice`
-  * Use AM API v1 to run `sliverstatus` on slivers in slice, myslice, at one aggregate
-   * `omni.py -a http://localhost:12348 --api-version 1 sliverstatus myslice`
+ * Use AM API v1 to run `sliverstatus` on slivers in slice, myslice, at one aggregate `omni.py -a http://localhost:12348 --api-version 1 sliverstatus myslice`
-  * Run `sliverstatus` on slivers in slice, myslice, at one aggregate (specified by a nickname)
-   * `omni.py -a myLocalAM sliverstatus myslice`
+ * Run `sliverstatus` on slivers in slice, myslice, at one aggregate (specified by a nickname) `omni.py -a myLocalAM sliverstatus myslice`

 This command will get information from each aggregate about the status of the specified slice.
 This can include expiration time,